hypre-space/hypre/src/docs/usr-manual/solvers-parasails.rst

 .. warning::
    ParaSails is not actively supported by the hypre development team.
 We recommend using :ref:`fsai` for parallel sparse approximate inverse algorithms.
-This new implementation includes NVIDIA/AMD GPUs support through the CUDA/HIP backends.
+This new implementation includes NVIDIA/AMD GPU support through the CUDA/HIP backends.

 ParaSails is a parallel implementation of a sparse approximate inverse preconditioner, using *a priori* sparsity patterns and least-squares (Frobenius